Tolerror/multicore/munta.md

 }while(!store_conditional(&a, val))

 44. Which memory consistency model is used for non-atomic variables in C/C++?
-Relaxed memory consistency model is used for non-atomic variables.
+There is no defined memory consistency model in the standard however in practice they follow a relaxed memory consistency model.
+No synchronization or ordering guarantees are enforced unless explicitly stated in the program.
 For atomic variables, the default is SC.

 45. If two threads access different element from the same array in C, is that a data-race?
 The same question for different struct-members?
 No, the actual accessed address is the array address pointer + an offset for the desired index.
-That way, it is not considered as a data race.
-The same applies for structs.
+Each element in an array or member in a struct are treated as seperate objects, thus accessing two different indexes/members will not be considered a data race.
-For atomic arrays/structs the atomic object needs to be copied to a non-atomic object before accessed.
+For atomic types the object itself can only be accessed atomically.

 46. Why do you think very few compilers implement memory_order_consume and for compilers which don’t implement it, how can libraries define it and still have working code?
 Most compilers don't implement it since it is not very widely used.
 Most compilers simply use an alias for _consume to simply call _acquire.